Violence continues in Bangladesh capital as students protest

 The protests, set off by the deaths of two students killed by speeding buses, grew last week to tens of thousands of people, becoming a major embarrassment to Hasina's government, which faces a general election later this year.

-Hasina's party is blaming the main opposition, led by former Prime Minister Khaleda Zia, saying it is manipulating student anger to foment trouble.
+Hasina's party is blaming the main opposition party, led by former Prime Minister Khaleda Zia, and its main ally Jamaat-e-Islami, saying they are manipulating student anger to foment trouble.

+Authorities have warned of tougher measures if the protests are used to create chaos.